Skip to main content

 Class II topoisomerases (Topo II)

-A series of enzymes are included in this class, including DNA gyrase and Topo (IV) from prokaryotes and Topo II from eukaryotes.
+A series of enzymes is included in this class, including DNA gyrase and Topo (IV) from prokaryotes and Topo II from eukaryotes.
 In eukaryotes, they help sister chromosomes separate if they get tangled during cell division.
 This enzyme works by making a double-stranded cut, moving along the helix through the cut, and resealing the cut.

 • binding the gate segment (G-segment) ds-DNA at a DNA gate where a double-stranded break is made

-• binding the transport segment (T-segment) ds-DNA at the N-gate where the nucleotide ATP binds
+• binding the transport segment (T-segment) ds-DNA at the N-gate, where the nucleotide ATP binds

 • The T-segment DNA moves through the break in the G-segment and releases the C-gate